-The academic year consists of two semesters, two inter-sessions (December and May), two four week summer terms, and an eight week summer term.
+The academic year consists of two semesters, one inter-session), one four week summer term, and an eight week summer term.
 The Fall Term commences in late August and concludes in mid-December.
 The Spring Term extends from mid-January through early May.
 The Summer Terms may be used to accelerate progress toward graduation, to utilize special course offerings, to correct grade point deficiencies, or to obtain an early start on college studies.
 Odd and even academic years are determined by the fall semester (2016-17 even year; 2017-2018 odd year).
+Course offering schedule (Fall, Spring, Fall Odd,